Poems that vivify.

 About the Series

-“I love poems that vivify and disturb,” Smith said.
+“I love poems that vivify and disturb,” says series editor Patrica Smith.
 “No matter what genre we write in, we’re all essentially storytellers — but it’s poets who toil most industriously, telling huge unwieldy stories within tight and gorgeously controlled confines, stories that are structurally and sonically adventurous, and it’s magic every time it happens.
 Simply put, when I read a poetry book, I want something to shift in my chest.
 I want my world to change.”

 About the Prize

 Series editor Patricia Smith serves as the judge for the Miller Williams Poetry Prize.
 With the help of screeners, she awards to three authors publication in the series.
 This is the most significant award the press can offer: the opportunity for the author’s work to be published with all the dedication and expertise we have to offer.
 We provide professional copyediting by expert poetry editors, design and production by veteran designers who specialize in the typesetting of verse, and production managed by a house with a history of printing first-rate books.
 We believe this offers the poet the best possible opportunity to connect with his or her audience in print.
 This prize goes to all three books selected for the series.
 Three of the books are announced as finalists for the Miller Williams Poetry Prize.
 One is further chosen as the winner of the prize and receives $5,000 in cash in addition to publication.

 Submissions for the 2022 Miller Williams Poetry Prize are accepted until 30 Sep 2020.

 Length.
 Manuscripts must be between sixty and ninety pages.